Nigella Ruby Noodles Recipe

 Instructions

-4. Toss with 2 tsp sesame oil, 2 tsp fish sauce, 1 tsp vinegar, 2 tsp soy
+4. Season and cool: Remove from heat and stir in 2 tsp sesame oil, 2 tsp fish sauce, 1 tsp brown rice vinegar, and 2 tsp soy sauce.
+Transfer to a bowl to cool.

 Author